 8. Warranty and Support

 Make sure that the receiver comes with a warranty and reliable customer support.
-This will ensure that you can get help if you encounter any issues with your receiver.
+This will ensure you can get help if you encounter any issues with your receiver.

 Frequently Asked Questions About Network Stereo Receiver

-If you’re considering buying a network stereo receiver, you may have a few questions about how they work, what features they offer, and how to choose the right one.
+If you’re considering buying a network stereo receiver, you may have questions about how they work, what features they offer, and how to choose the right one.
 Here are some frequently asked questions and their answers to help guide you.

 1. What is a network stereo receiver?